 I have issues with the weight of the ATX and the stock coil for certain nugget hunting tasks, like gully hunting as in my Gold Nugget Detecting with the Garrett ATX story.
 I had visions of hip mounting the ATX with a smaller DD coil.
-If you look at the first photo in my Infinium beach hunting story you will see where I got the idea.
+If you look at the third photo in my Infinium beach hunting story you will see where I got the idea.
 An inquiry with Garrett about the possibility of running Garrett Infinium coils on the ATX received this answer:

 "The ATX can be operated with Infinium DD coils.
 Performance with Infinium DD coils should be normal but is not guaranteed.
 The ATX cannot be operated with Infinium mono coils or any other Garrett coil other than ATX coils and Infinium DD coils.
 Recon Pro coils will not work on the ATX.
 The Recon Pro is not the same machine electronically, even though it looks similar.
 Use of any coil other than ATX coils and Infinium DD coils, including the use of 3rd party coils, will void the warranty."

 The ATX with lower rod and coil assembly plus arm cup removed only weighs 3 lbs 5 oz, basically half the weight of the entire detector.
 I envisioned slinging it either under my arm or on my back, with only the coil and rod assembly on my arm.
 An Infinium rod assembly could be purchased as separate part numbers, but I already had a couple White's Space Saver Rod Kits for use with other detectors.
 These can be ordered as one part number, P/N 802-5236 and are only $39.95, far cheaper than other rod assemblies I have priced out.
 The White's bolt fit the Infinium coils but was a tad short, and I had to add an extra rubber washer to snug up the narrow White's rod end, but it actually works just fine.
-A Garrett lower rod may fit the White's upper (not swearing to that) and would mate up better.

 The 5" x 10" DD coil bench tests great.
 It is hot down the middle like one expects of a DD coil, and slightly more sensitive than the inner coil ring area of the stock DD coil.
 The advantage is it elongates the hot small gold area to nearly the full 10" length of the coil and eliminates the extraneous less sensitive outer coil area of the stock coil.
 This is the coil for hunting in tight locations like in bedrock pockets and crevices and in brush.
 There are no gaps to get caught and hang up, and the coil appears impervious to false signals when knocked about.
 Home run!